 In 2019, Grand Canyon National Park was awarded full status as a Dark Sky Park.
 With this certification, Grand Canyon is the only site in the world to be a National Park, UNESCO World Heritage Site, and an International Dark Sky Park.
-If you want to experience the stunning night skies above the Grand Canyon, here’s everything you need to know to take a stargazing trip to Grand Canyon National Park.
+If you want to experience the stunning night skies above the Grand Canyon, here’s everything you need to know to plan a Grand Canyon stargazing trip.

 How to Get to Grand Canyon National Park